home-assistant/home-assistant.io/source/_components/orangepi_gpio.markdown

 Compared to the [Raspberry Pi GPIO](/components/rpi_gpio/) component, this component does not support pull-up resistors or port debouncing.
 Use external pull-ups and external port-debouncing.

-## {% linkable_title Pinmode %}
+## {% linkable_title Pin_mode %}

-As this platform supports different types of GPIO pinouts for difference Orange Pi or Nano Pi devices, we use the `pinmode` value to specify which one to use.
+As this platform supports different types of GPIO pinouts for difference Orange Pi or Nano Pi devices, we use the `pin_mode` value to specify which one to use.
 Enabled values are:

 | Value | Description |
 | ----- | ----------- |